liz-stippell/Pysces/README.md

 The Pysces library created uses Sympy and Matplotlib libraries as a backend.
 This library is still in progress.

-Note that the "finalized" folder contains the latest code, but there is still a decent amount that needs to be refined within the code.
-The code in the "Non-Finalized Code" folder does not work with the latest Pysces library.

-Topics include:
+Note that the "finalized" folder contains foundations of quantum mechanics such as:

 Commutators